Tobi2K/BachelorThesis/README.md

+# NOTE: Please see [https://github.com/Tobi2K/statistics-extraction](https://github.com/Tobi2K/statistics-extraction) for the most up-to-date version.

-# Reducing a Set of Regular Expressions and Analyzing Differences of Domain-specific Statistic Reporting
+## Reducing a Set of Regular Expressions and Analyzing Differences of Domain-specific Statistic Reporting

 ---
 This repository provides the code for the paper 'Reducing a Set of Regular Expressions and Analyzing Differences of Domain-specific Statistic Reporting'.